DC Parking Tickets: How Much They Cost and What to Do If You Get One

 7. The operator needed immediate medical assistance (proof required)

-How to contest:
+How to Submit Your Contest

-• Contest within 30 days — only the original fine applies if you lose
+Contest within 30 days — only the original fine applies if you lose

-• Contest between 30-60 days — the doubled penalty also applies if you lose
+Contest between 30–60 days — the doubled penalty also applies if you lose

 Tips for Contesting Successfully

 Check TICPIX.
 DC Department of Public Works posts images of parking violations online at dpw.dc.gov — search TICPIX.
 Images are available 72 hours after a ticket is issued.
-See exactly what the enforcement officer photographed before deciding whether to contest.
+See exactly what the officer photographed before deciding whether to contest.

 Don’t pay first.
 Once you pay, the case is closed permanently.
-If there’s any chance you want to fight it, hold off on payment until you’ve made that decision.

 If You Can’t Afford to Pay